Cadasta/decision-records/DR_0008_role-based-permissions.md

 This solution outlined below is based on a prototype implementation at https://github.com/Cadasta/cadasta-platform/pull/1667

 ##### Groups and Permissions

 The new permissions system leverages `django`'s existing `Group` and `Permission` models.
 A set of platform wide `Groups` and `Permissions` are created during the `loadstatic` phase of platform deployment.
 These `Groups` correspond to the platform user `Roles` outlined [here](https://docs.google.com/document/d/1RnjuWzjxkbnntJQHxo2Rbg8AiigkydtG7dLvFWZtAnU/edit).
 Permissions correspond to [actions](https://github.com/Cadasta/cadasta-platform/wiki/History-Log#detailed-feature-description) the user can perform in the system and are determined by the role(s) the user has.
 The roles and permissions are defined in `json` in `cadasta/config/permissions` and are loaded using a custom management command at `accounts/management/commands/loadpermissions.py`.

 ##### Roles

 An abstract base `Role` model has been added.
 The platform's existing `OrganizationRole` and `ProjectRole` models are retained but now implement `Role` and define a  `FK` relation to `auth.Group`.
 Each `Group` has an associated set of `Permissions`.
 An `OrganizationRole` for a user with an organization *admin role* will be associated to the `OrgAdmin` `Group` and will have a corresponding set of permissions.
 Two further class-based roles have been defined for *anonymous* and *public* users respectively.

 ##### Core Mixins

 A  number of additional mixins have been added to `cadasta/core/mixins.py`.
-The `BaseRolePermissionMixin` checks the permissions required to access a view, sets a `_roles` attribute on the view class to hold the users current set of roles and provides a `permissions` property which composes a set of permissions based on the users currently assigned roles.
+The `BaseRolePermissionMixin` checks the permissions required to access a view.
+It holds the users current set of roles and provides a `permissions` property which composes a set of permissions based on the users currently assigned roles.
 The `RolePermissionRequiredMixin` extends `BaseRolePermissionsMixin` and the default django `auth.PermissionRequiredMixin`.
-At the moment this checks if the user has permssion to perform an action, but once `django-tutelary` has been completely removed this mixin will delegate to a custom auth backend.
-This is required to allow the new permissions system and `django-tutelary` to co-exist for the moment.
 The `RoleLoginPermissionRequiredMixin` checks if the user is authenticated and redirects accordingly.
 The `APIPermissionRequiredMixin` performs permission checking for `API` views.

 ##### Organization View Mixins

 The `ProjectQuerySetMixin` has been removed and replaced with `ProjectListMixin` to provide role-based filtering of projects for `UI` and `API` project list views.
 Other than this there are minimal changes to organization mixins.

 ##### Views